SoftwareAG/c8y-docs/content/datahub/setting-up-datahub-bundle/setting-up-dremio-datalake.md

 |Bucket name|The name of the S3 bucket; it must be between 1 and 63 characters long and may contain alphanumeric characters (letters and numbers) as well as dashes (-)|
 |Root path in bucket|The root path within the S3 bucket; default is /; setting a sub-folder allows you to hide other data in the bucket from DataHub|

 **NAS** is a storage system mounted (NFS, SMB) directly into the Dremio cluster.
-It is only available for edge installations.
+It is only available for Edge installations.
 The following settings need to be defined for this data lake:

 |Settings|Description|
 |:---|:---|